 In June 2006, we purchased at FCC auction an exclusive ten-year, 3 MHz license for ATG spectrum that expires in October 2016, and in April 2013, as part of our acquisition of Airfone, we acquired an additional 1MHz ATG spectrum license that expires in October 2016.
 Prior to expiration of the initial license terms, we expect to apply to renew our licenses for additional ten-year terms without further payment.
 Any breach of the terms of our FCC licenses or FCC regulations including foreign ownership restrictions, permitted uses of the spectrum and compliance with FAA regulations, could result in the revocation, suspension, cancellation or reduction in the term of our licenses or a refusal by the FCC to renew the licenses upon expiration.
 Further, in connection with an application to renew our licenses upon expiration, a competitor could file a petition opposing such renewal on anti-competitive or other grounds.
 Our ability to offer in-flight broadband Internet access through our ATG service currently depends on our ability to maintain rights to use the 3MHz ATG spectrum in the U.S. and our failure to do so would have a material adverse effect on our business and results of operations.
-Our ability to meet increasing capacity demands and expand our service offerings in the United States will depend in part upon our ability to obtain sufficient rights to use additional means to provide in-flight Internet connectivity including spectrum for ATG or satellite, such as, for example, successful participation in the potential FCC auction of the 14 GHz spectrum, to the extent we elect to participate in such auction.
+Our ability to obtain sufficient rights to use additional means to provide in-flight Internet connectivity including spectrum for ATG or satellite, such as, for example, successful participation in the potential FCC auction of the 14 GHz spectrum, to the extent we elect to participate in such auction.
 Obtaining such spectrum can be a lengthy and costly process.
 We may not be able to license or maintain the spectrum necessary to execute our business strategy.